 - Special Assessment Conditions (SACs)

 - Any students who qualify, or may qualify, for assessment assistance (such as extra time or Reader/Writer, or use of a computer) must have up-to-date (within 3 years) assessments to support your need for assistance.
 Senior students needing SAC for assessments should have trialled this support in the junior school, and applications for this year’s NCEA have already been completed.
 Junior students will be screened for SAC support during the year.
-If you wish to start this process for your child, or to discuss this process, please contact Ms Rendall.
+If you wish to start this process for your child, or to discuss this process, please contact Michelle Hemmingson.

 Information has been given to teachers for all current SAC students, and Michelle Hemmingsen will meet with senior SAC students regularly in tutorial time this term.